DavisuaCoder/DavisuaCoder/README.md

 # 💫 About Me:
 Solutions architect by profession, coding developer as punishment.
-Once a coder, always a coder. <br>Dual Bachelor in Computer Engineering and Business Administration at UC3M.<br>Learning new lenguages and frameworks to work with.<br>
+Once a coder, always a coder. <br>Dual Bachelor in Computer Engineering and Business Administration.<br>Learning new lenguages and frameworks to work with.<br>

 ## 🌐 Socials: